M3XH4/M3XH4/README.md

 </h1>
 </span>

-### ✨ | About Me:
+## ✨ | About Me:

 <p align="left">
-  I'm Sean Benedict Malferrari, a first-year student taking the Bachelor of Science in Information Technology course at STI College CDO. <br />
+  I'm Sean, a first-year student taking the Bachelor of Science in Information Technology course at STI College CDO. <br />
 </p>

 <div align="center">